Linguistics Major (B.A.)

 Students may count either PSYC 512 Psychology of Primates or PSYC 513 Cognitive Psychology toward the linguistics major or minor, but not both.

-Other courses may be substituted, with the permission of the student's adviser and the linguistics committee, when they are pertinent to the needs of the student's program.
+Alternative courses may be substituted, with the permission of the student's advisor and the linguistics committee, if they are relevant to the the student's academic program.

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.